ttpho/TODO-List/README.md

-# TODO-List
+# TODO
-self study flutter SDK and dart language, TODO application
+TODO application by flutter to self study flutter SDK and dart language.